Join Us on Social Media for Updates on SARMs, SERMs, Prohormones, AAS, Peptides, and Nootropics!

 Often called L-theanine, it is a popular amino acid.
 This nootropic is found naturally in green tea.
 The chemical may produce a unique state of relaxed alertness.
 Theanine may promote alpha brainwave activity.
 It can also support brain function, mental clarity, and motivation.

 Theanine may also subtly enhance dopamine, serotonin, and GABA levels.
 All together, they may improve mental health and support energy metabolism.
-In some users, this nootropic may reduce stress and anxiety.
+In some users, this nootropic may reduce stress and anxiety, making it a common choice among calming nootropics for stress relief.

 Citicoline